2026-01-29 As I see your infographic posted in the repo I will add it to the "Meet" folder inside the class repostory.

 • Pro tip: Commit to success from day one.
 We rely on workmanship offered in early assignments when making decisions on teaming and tasking, so consider seriously what we will have to work with.
 Overall, exercise of initiative in the interest of quality is rewarded, so pay attention, demonstrate decent critical thinking skills and focus on success from the start.
 Do that and we'll make the semester worth your while.

 • Assignments On the first day of the semester we will email credentials for access to the class repository (which is one of several ways we will communicate this semester) to each student registered.
-Our first assignments (as above) will be due by SOB on Thursday, September 4th.
+Our first assignments (as above) will be due by SOB on Thursday, January 29th.

 • Teams We will form four-person teams starting the first day of class.
 These teams will conduct practice exercises ("scrimmages") early in semester in order to get used to some of the basics before we tackle the class project.
 You're free to form these teams as you like, though don't panic if you don't know anyone else in class since we'll make time available adjacent to each class in order to meet one another.

-Copyright © 2017-2025 James M. Purtilo
+Copyright © 2017-2026 James M. Purtilo